Traffic lights and crossings

 Controlled types of crossing are:

-Other pedestrian crossings can be found at traffic signal controlled junctions, where the phasing of the lights allow pedestrians to cross in between stages of traffic flow.
+Pedestrian crossings can be found at traffic signal controlled junctions, where the phasing of the lights allow pedestrians to cross in between stages of traffic flow.

 Facilities for pedestrians with a disability